heliotactic/heliotactic.github.io/_posts/blog/2016-06-30-texas-living-wall.md

 date: 2016-06-30T10:24:48-04:00
 modified:
 categories: blog
 excerpt: A quick share of solar ecology as design in the built environment.
 It's always worth noting that our buildings that we live and work in are another variant of solar energy conversion systems, and can benefit greatly from inspired design.
+Here, students and faculty of the UT-Austin School of Architecture and the Lady Bird Johnson Wildflower Center collaborated to implement a vertical "living wall".
 tags: [solar ecology, living wall, architecture]
 comments: true
 share: true